Calorique

 How many calories are in Maple Syrup?

 Maple Syrup has 260 calories per 100g.
-A 1 oz (28g) has about 73 calories.
+A 1 tsp drizzle (7g) has about 18 calories.
 It is a calorie-dense food, with most calories coming from carbs.

 260 kcal